erinpentecost/hex/README.md

 * Generating sets of hexes programmatically in common patterns.
 * Compositing sets of hexes with unions, intersections, and subtractions.
 * A* pathing in a hex grid.
-* Piecewise circular curve generation (so you can generate smooth movement paths, for example).
 * Super naive drawing package!

 ## References